PowerShell/ProjectMercury/docs/cmdlets/Invoke-AIShell.md

 ### -ContextFromClipboard

-Use the content in your clipboard as context information for the AISH agent.
+Use the content in your clipboard as context information for the AIShell agent.

 ```yaml
 Type: System.Management.Automation.SwitchParameter